zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 2. We evaluated performance gaps across different definitions of fairness on several downstream clinical prediction tasks, including the detection of acute and chronic conditions.

-To reproduce the first point, follow steps 5 and 6 as given below:
+To reproduce the first point, follow steps 4 and 5 as given below:

-**Step 5: Filtering and Tokenizing notes**
+**Step 4: Filtering and Tokenizing notes**

 Run the below script to limit notes(obtained from step 2) to the types: "Nursing", "Nursing/other", "Physician", and "Discharge summary".
 Next, concatenate note subsequences starting from the end of each patient’s period of interest, working backwards, until we reach a limit of 30 subsequences.
 Then restrict notes within the first 48 hours of ICU stay.
 Deidentify the PII information and drop outpatient notes.

   `filtering_tokenizing_notes.ipynb`

-**Step 6: Masking Gender terms and Comparing Log Probability Bias Scores**
+**Step 5: Masking Gender terms and Comparing Log Probability Bias Scores**

 Run the below script to MASK tokens in place of gender terms, calculate the log probability for males and females using the pretrained clinical base line model, compare the log probabilities and derive a bias score: